SchmidtDSE/montreal-protocol/README.md

-# Montreal Policy Simulation
+# Montreal Protocol Policy Simulation Tool

-Fully optional and completely open unofficial web-based tool and simulation engine capable of simulations related to the Montreal Protocol potentially useful at the discretion of relevant stakeholders.
+Open source unofficial web-based tool and simulation engine capable of simulations related to substances, applications, and policies relevant to the Montreal Protocol.
+It may potentially be useful at the discretion of relevant stakeholders as an optional step in informing proposals.

 ## Purpose

-This open source toolkit provides a domain-specific language (QubecTalk) and simulation engine for modeling and analyzing policies related to the Montreal Protocol.
-It supports foundational business as usual and policy simulations to optionally support activities such as KIPs.
-It helps evaluate and compare different intervention options by simulating longitudinal projections of applications, substances, policies, and interactions between these components under different scenarios.
-Though not intended to be comprehensive or address all relevant modeling techniques so may be too basic for some users, this attempts to provide access to both UI and code-based editing where the later can also conduct probabilistic projection.
-It is unofficial and completely voluntary.
-Furthermore, it has minimal analytics to provide privacy while building and executing simulations.
+This open source toolkit provides a simulation engine for modeling substances, applications, and policies related to the Montreal Protocol.
+It supports a foundational business as usual simulation and then supports "stacking" policy simulations on top of that baseline.
+These projections may optionally support activities such as KIPs.
+Though not intended to be comprehensive of all possible relevant modeling techniques, this tool provides access to both UI and code-based editing where the later can also conduct probabilistic projection.
+The QubecTalk domain specific language allows for high degree of customization and specificity with automated unit conversions.
+Unofficial and completely voluntary, this privacy-respecting simulation platform offers essential tools to optionally inform potential policy.

 ## Usage